cre8ture/login_bark/README.md

 - **dotenv**: For managing environmental variables securely.
 - **hbs**: For rendering HTML on the server.
 - **Bcryptjs**: For hashing passwords.

+## Integrating this into your project

+- please find more extensive documentation on how to integrate this into your project in the folder called `documentation`

 ## Installation